 Alternatively, choose one of the afternoon options if you prioritise those Glasgow tourist attractions.

-In the centre, head to the new Platform food market at the Arches on Argyle Street.
+At the weekend, head to the Platform food market at the Arches on Argyle Street.
 The ex-dance music venue is now home to food trucks selling locally sourced food from Indian to haggis (Friday-Sunday).
+Image below.

 » » Afternoon « «